UGEcko/Chroodle/ChromaLogs/README.md

 | Rocket Environment | Rocket League |

-Any environments that have a 2 in their name is the "Remastered" version.
+Any environments that have a 2 in their name is the "Remastered" version. <br>
 Ex: ``LinkinPark2Environment``